Water management

 Challenges

 Securing and managing water for our growing city and changing climate will become increasingly challenging.
-Climate change is already making our city hotter, with more extreme weather events including drought, floods and extreme heat days becoming more frequent.
+Climate change is already making our city hotter.
+Extreme weather events – drought, floods and extreme heat days – are becoming more frequent.
 This puts pressure on water use, which plays an important role in cooling our city.
-Our adapting for climate change strategy details more about what climate change means for Sydney.

-Population growth will also add to demands for our water resources and place pressure on our ageing water pipes and sewers.
+Population growth also increases demand for water and places pressure on our ageing water pipes and sewers.
 Greater Sydney’s population is expected to grow from 4.7 million to 8 million over the next 40 years.

 Ongoing development of our city increases hard surfaces and leads to increased stormwater pollution.
 We need to minimise hard surfaces and increase vegetation to ensure more water is retained in the landscape for greening and cooling and less pollution enters our waterways from stormwater run-off.